AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-mutations.md

 The fields sub-selection allows you to flexibly define the fields you would like returned (from the type assigned as the return value of `addProductsToCart` - `AddProductsToCartOutput`) after the mutation is completed.

-We've noted how fields defined in a GraphQL schema start on a root type for queries (usually called `Query`).
-Similarly, another root type exists for mutations (usually called, unsurprisingly, `Mutation`). `addProductsToCart` is a field on that root type.
+We've noted how fields defined in a GraphQL schema start on a root type for queries (typically referred to as a `Query`).
+Similarly, another root type exists for mutations (typically referred to, unsurprisingly, `Mutation`). `addProductsToCart` is a field on that root type.

 A few other notes about the above example:

-* The `!` character suffixing `String` and `CartItemInput` indicates the variable is required.
+* The `!` character suffixing `String` and `CartItemInput` indicates that the variable is required.
 * The square brackets (`[]`) around the `CartItemInput` type specified for `$cartItems` indicate a list of that type rather than a single value.